 If you do good work and can promote yourself, career doors will open for you.

 As a new female lawyer or soon to be lawyer, there are many things to learn as you develop who you are and what you will do in your career.
-One key facet to master is learning how to promote yourself at work and build a book of business.
+One key facet that has helped me at Chudnovsky Law is to learn how to promote myself at work and build a book of business.
 As a lawyer you will need to learn how to market yourself and communicate your expertise to clients early in your career.
 If you can do that effectively, you will be an asset to any firm.

 If you can do good work and keep bringing in clients, doors will open for you.
 Once you start practicing law, it is important to get exposure by finding ways to publish your work, speak on panels and volunteer for key organizations that share your values and can also further your career.
 Find ways to devote a certain amount of time to activities that you enjoy and will further your personal brand and career goals.
 Do not let yourself just get buried in your work.